The collections are listed below. For more information on the African American Collection of Maine, click here.

 The Eastern Real Estate Company was an association of African-Americans who bought and sold real estate in the Portland area from 1912-2001.
 The records in the Archives include articles of association, minutes, financial records, stock records, listings of stockholders, tax records, bank books and legal documents.
 1912-2001 1 ft.

 Stephen Flynn discovered these two seal presses on Higgins Beach in Scarborough, Maine, in 1978.
 They were found in the remains of the Silver Sands Hotel, which had to be destroyed after damage caused by a storm.
-2 seal presses from the women's Ku Klux Klan organization of Augusta and Bath, Maine. undated 1 ft.
+Two seal presses were from the Women's Ku Klux Klan organizations of Augusta and Bath, Maine.
+The one from WKKK chapter of Augusta, Maine reads: “Women of the Ku Klux Klan; Capital City Klan; Klan No 11 Augusta, Maine.”
+In the center there is a shield with a cross and the letters W, K, K, K, at the top, bottom, and sides of the cross.
+The seal from WKKK chapter of Bath, Maine reads: “Women of the Ku Klux Klan; Bath Klan; Klan No 15 Bath, Maine.”
+There is also an image of a shield in its center (but no cross) with the letters W, K, K, and K. undated 1 ft.

 Home Is Where I Make It - Oral History Collection AA MS 6